etkhdaniel/etkhdaniel/README.md

 Hi 👋 My name is Eva
 =
-Computer Science and New Media Student at the University of Georgia
 -------------------------------------------------------------------

 I'm currently a 3rd year studying computer science and new media at the University of Georgia.
 I am especially interested in Frontend Development and Cyber Security.
 I am currently working as a Cyber Security Intern for the UGA CyberArch program and am also an incoming Technology Summer Analyst at Morgan Stanley in the Enterprise Technology & Services division.